hanxuhku/PINNSR-DA/README.md

 	- This supplementary video is provided to facilitate readers' understanding of oscillatory simple shear.
 It demonstrates two loading scenarios: sinusoidal loading and Heaviside loading.
     - A clearer and higher-quality version of the video is available at the following [YouTube link](https://www.youtube.com/watch?v=Zzx57moZebE).

+## Currently, only a portion of the code is available.
+The repository will be fully developed and maintained soon.